 YES.
-As a special thank-you to our donors, USSA will list your operation or business on our “Donor Directory” page of the web site.
+As a special thank-you to our donors, USSA will list your organization or business on our ‘Sponsons and Donors’ page.
 There, USSA will give an appropriate thank you for your generous donation.
-The health and viability of our donors is very important to USSA.
-Additionally, 1.Name 2.
-Logo (if applicable) and 3.
-Hyperlink will be available for increased exposure of your operation.
+The health and viability of our donors are essential to USSA.

-NOTE: Some donors may prefer to remain anonymous, to avoid annoying sales pitches form unsolicited sources!
-USSA will respect this right to donate anonymously, and not list your business or operation if you so desire.
+NOTE: Some donors may prefer to remain anonymous to avoid annoying sales pitches from unsolicited sources!
+USSA will respect this right to donate anonymously and not list your business or operation if you so desire.

 We refer to our USSA ‘Sponsor’ as the businesses and organizations that help provide the important financial resources and manpower for USSA’s events and operations.